 Viewing and Managing Your Cluster

-The Cluster page in Management Console shows a node-based visualization of your cluster.
-This page shows the cluster's host addresses, the installed version of Vertica running, and a list of the databases on the cluster that MC is currently monitoring.
+The Cluster page shows a node-based visualization of your cluster.
+This page shows the cluster's host addresses, the installed version of Vertica running, and a list of the databases on the cluster that Management Console is currently monitoring.

-From the Cluster page, you can also create a new empty database on the cluster, or import any existing databases MC discovers on the cluster.
-(These features are currently available only on AWS and GCP.)
+From this page, you can also create a new empty database on the cluster, or import any existing databases Management Console discovers on the cluster.

-MC displays different options depending on whether you imported the cluster to MC, or created the cluster using MC:
+Management Console displays different options depending on whether you imported the cluster to Management Console, or created the cluster using Management Console:

-- Imported cluster: MC displays monitoring information about the cluster.
+- Imported cluster: Management Console displays monitoring information about the cluster.

-- Cluster created using MC: MC displays both monitoring information and management options for third-party cloud platforms such as AWS.
+- Cluster created using Management Console: Management Console displays both monitoring information and AWS management options.
 For clusters you created using the current MC, the Cluster page provides cluster and instance management options.

 Go to the Cluster Page